 - Location: (Map It) Leaders Family Farms located a mile west of Napoleon, Ohio just off of state route 24 on county road 16

 - Phone: 419-599-1570

-Fun for all ages.
+Fun for all ages at Leaders Family Farms and Scream Acres.
 You can “get lost” in the twists and turns of a seven acre jack-o-lantern corn maize.
 Win prizes at Northwest Ohio’s only corn cannon range.
 Sing and dance on the karaoke stage.
 Take a scenic and peaceful hayride around the farm.
 Take your pick of thousands of pumpkins in the pick-your-own pumpkin patch.
 Kids can get “moo-ving” in a cow train, play on the slides or make their way through straw tunnels.
 For those with young children there’s a special place – Little Farmers Barnyard.
 It includes a corn box, mini straw jump and inflatables to enjoy.
 There’s also a wide array of concessions.

 For those who are brave of heart and dared to be scared, explore Scream Acres Haunted Cornfield, Northwest Ohio’s most terrifying field of corn!
 This separate field of corn has many turns and twists with the added fear of the unknown.
 With creatures lurking behind the walls of corn you never know who… or what may be “stalking” you!
 At ScreamAcres Haunted Cornfield “you pay to get in…. but pray to get out!!”

 Tickets to Ohio Renaissance Festival starts at $8.95.